-The RTLS system considers a Tag Z coordinate in the same height Anchors in default.
+The RTLS system considers a Tag Z coordinate the same as the Anchors height in default.
 It could lead to inaccuracy of the localization.
 To improve the accuracy, the Tag height has to be set → we call it Z-Axis compensation.

 This parameter can be used to further optimize the precision and performance of the system for 2D calculation, which is the most common scenario.
 When the height difference between Tags and Anchors is more than a few meters (>2m).
 The value should be set to the usual height of Tag above the ground (e.g. if a person is wearing a tag around his neck on a strap, the height is approximately 1.5 m).
 The next step is to set height coordinates of all Anchors – it is the height measured above the ground.